-Note 6: Re-profiling of asset review purchases and sales that also takes into account the setting aside of receipts for medium term investment.
-The receipts will not be able to generate additional rental income therefore there is a reduction in the income expected to be generated.
+Note 5: Re-profiling of asset review purchases and sales that also takes into account the setting aside of receipts for medium term investment.
+The receipts will not be able to generate additional rental income therefore there is a reduction in the income expected.
 This is offset by additional savings in Treasury Management as per Schedule 2.

-Note 7: Shortfalls in income have been identified in individual charges reports in respect of development control fees and particularly Car parking, resulting from the review of parking charges ( $\pounds$ 300,000).
+Note 6: Shortfalls in income have been identified in individual charges reports in respect of development control fees and particularly Car parking, resulting from the review of parking charges (£300,000).
 These are offset by additional income expectations in Land Charges and Hostel rents.
 The net position is shown as a pressure.